mcgivrer/karma/src/docs/05-the_scene.md

 3. everything about `Entity`, add, clear and getters,
 4. retrieve the `Scene`'s `World` instance.

-## Usage into KarmaApp
+## Usage into KarmaPlatform

-Now we defined some Scene interface, an Abstract layer to support Entity management, we can now implment SceneManager usage into the KarmaApp class.
+Now we defined some Scene interface, an Abstract layer to support Entity management, we can now implment SceneManager usage into the KarmaPlatform class.

-We can remove the entities and the world attributes from the `KarmaApp`.
+We can remove the entities and the world attributes from the `KarmaPlatform`.

 And now initialize the `SceneManager`: